wp-plugins/sewn-in-xml-sitemap/readme.txt

 == Changelog ==

+= 2.0.1 - 2015-02-13 =

+*   Bug with the get_field method and connecting to SEO plugin.

 = 2.0.0 - 2015-02-12 =

 *   Updated to remove ACF dependency and cleanup functionality.

 = 1.0.3 - 2014-08-03 =

-*   Added to the repo
+*   Added to the repo.

 == Upgrade Notice ==